petergardfjall/geo-wordpress/README.md

 ### Verify
 You can verify that files are properly synchronized by, for instance, uploading media and checking, for each cluster, that they have the same content in their upload folder.
-For each cluster, run something like:
+For each cluster, run something like (replace pod name):

     watch kubectl exec -n wp wordpress-654b4dd45b-7j9fp -- ls -al /var/www/html/wp-content/uploads/2018/11